kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ## Principal Component Analysis (PCA)

 In this project PCA is used as an Unsupervised dimensionality reduction technique.
 This method allows clustering of data based on the coorelation between features.
 The new features (or components) created are based on the original features.
 Their importance in the dataset is given by the eigenvalues.
-These principal components are the new features based on our original features and their importance in terms of explaining the variability in the dataset is given by the explained variation percentage.
+These principal components are based on our original features and their importance in terms of explaining the variability in the dataset is given by the explained variation percentage.

-PCA was completed on 9 dataframes (onehot and primary).
+PCA was performed on 7 dataframes (onehot and primary).
 This project used clustering with 6 of the dataframes.
 A decsion was made to continue with the 3rd dataframe of standardized data for the first Clustering attempt.
 While the K-means clustering was successful, the HCA clustering was not able to complete on my sytem due to a lack of memory.
 It was necessary to decrease the amount of data I was analyzing.
-One of the features in a home that my family is looking for is the Built Year being after the year 2000.
-I filtered the data to properties with a built year>= 2000 and standardized the data before performing PCA (PCA_PR_2000).
-The 6th through 9th dataframes were additional Clustering attempts to determine how a reduction in the features and types of features used would affect the clusters.
-I did note that the standardized data produced more components than the non-standardized data.

 DF # | Dataframe                         |   PCA Data       |    PCA DF   | # of Components | % Variability  | Details                       |
 -----|-----------------------------------|------------------|-------------|-----------------|----------------|-------------------------------|